Exploitation of Renewable Energy Resources

 Syllabus Outline

-1. Utilization and harnessing of sustainable energy sources including solar, wind, hydroelectric, biomass, geothermal, and tidal energy.
+1. Utilisation and harnessing of sustainable energy sources, including solar, wind, hydroelectric, biomass, geothermal, and tidal energy.

 2. Development, deployment, and management of technologies and practices to capture energy from renewable sources such as sunlight, wind, water, biomass, geothermal heat, and ocean tides

-3. Reduce dependence on finite fossil fuels, mitigate environmental impacts, and promote energy security and sustainability on a global scale.
+3. Reduce dependence on finite fossil fuels, mitigate environmental impacts, and promote global energy security and sustainability.

 4. Habitat destruction, ecosystem disruption, and biodiversity loss due to large-scale biomass harvesting or extensive hydroelectric dam construction